What Is Vertical Welding and How Does It Differ?

 Stick Process-specific

-Hold a consistent pace, and your bead will feel controlled, deliberate, and free from sag.
-Your steadiness shapes penetration and bead appearance, so let the puddle lead, not panic.
+Hold a consistent pace, and your bead will feel controlled and deliberate.
+Your steadiness shapes penetration and bead appearance.

 Voltage and Amperage

-You use voltage adjustment to keep arc length stable, usually between 18 and 26 volts, matched to filler and base-metal thickness.
-Pair that with amperage control: MIG and flux-cored vertical work often needs 90 to 160 amps, while TIG usually runs 60 to 90 amps to cut heat and prevent sagging.
+Pair that with amperage control.
+MIG and flux-cored vertical work often needs 90 to 160 amps, while TIG may run lower to reduce heat and sagging.

 Gun Angle Adjustment

-Dial in the gun or torch angle next, because that setting directly controls how the puddle behaves in vertical welding.
+Dial in the gun or torch angle next.
+This setting directly controls how the puddle behaves in vertical welding.

-For MIG, hold the gun angle 5-15 degrees uphill so you can control the puddle and stop sagging.
-If you run flux-core, keep that same 5-15 degree upward angle to improve penetration and cut contamination from the flux.
+For MIG, hold the gun angle 5 to 15 degrees uphill so you can control the puddle and stop sagging.
+For flux core, keep a similar upward angle to improve puddle support.

-With TIG, set the torch 60-75 degrees from the base metal so heat spreads cleanly and the pool stays manageable.
+With TIG, set the torch 60 to 75 degrees from the base metal.
+This helps heat spread cleanly while the pool stays manageable.

-For stick, use a 20-45 degree electrode angle to keep arc control tight and the bead from dropping.
+For stick, use a 20 to 45 degree electrode angle to keep arc control tight and the bead from dropping.

-Match the angle to the process, then keep your technique consistency, because repeatable gun angle control gives you cleaner vertical welds and more freedom in execution.
+Match the angle to the process and keep it repeatable.
+Consistent gun angle gives you cleaner vertical welds.

 Vertical Welding vs. Flat and Horizontal

-You’ll use welding techniques like a tight zigzag or triangular weave to hold the puddle in place and keep the bead uniform.
-That means your joint preparation, travel speed, and arc length need to be exact, because vertical work leaves less room for error.
+Use welding techniques like a tight zigzag or triangular weave to hold the puddle in place.
+This helps keep the bead uniform.

-In flat and horizontal positions, you can run a steadier motion and apply heat more freely; in vertical welding, you must manage heat carefully to avoid sagging, distortion, or burn-through.
+In flat and horizontal positions, you can often use a steadier motion and more heat.
+In vertical welding, too much heat can cause sagging, distortion, or burn-through.

-Mastering these differences gives you real freedom over position, bead shape, and weld quality.
+Mastering these differences gives you better control over position, bead shape, and weld quality.

 Vertical Welding vs. Overhead Welding